How is it that a right enshrined in our constitution still causes such division more than 200 years later?

 Void the FOID

-Illinois introduced the FOID card as a way to supposedly help track weapons as a way for law enforcement to make tracking and finding criminals easier.
+Illinois introduced the FOID card as a way to supposedly help track weapons for law enforcement to make finding criminals easier.
 What we find, though, is that it is being used for other purposes — to threaten the rights of responsible gun owners throughout our state.

 After passing restrictions on applying for a new FOID card more than 60 days before it expires, Illinois has handled the renewal process so poorly that wait times now stretch to double that limit, reaching as much as 6 months.
 Why is this a problem beyond mere inconvenience?
 If you apply legally for a new FOID card, but the state drags its heels long enough, your old card could expire before your new one arrives, potentially leaving you in violation of Illinois state law — and at risk for having your guns seized.